anthonywongnz/regive/README.md

 <a name="longdesc"></a>
 ## 04. Project Description

+Regive is a free website where you can cooperatively communicate within your communities of your things to donate away.

 ## What's the problem?

 * Constantly, people tend to purchase things that they don’t necessarily need and we end up with a lot of materialistic items.